 If you’re looking to save money across pantry items such as nuts, seeds, flours and meals, I personally shop at The Wholefood Collective – great whole foods at heavily discounted prices (all home delivered), click HERE to take a look.

-- 500 g chicken thighs, roughly diced (or drumsticks)
+- 500 g boneless and skinless chicken thighs -roughly diced (or drumsticks)

 - Place the garlic, tomatoes, chipotle, almonds, celery, stock and sea salt in a food processor or high speed blender and process until smooth.
 TMX 1 minute, speed 7.